KilroyWasHere-cs-j/ScoutEyeEX/README.md

 ## What is ScoutEyeEX

 ScoutEyeEX is a complete rewrite of the legacy ScoutEye scouting system.
-ScoutEyeEX is still with the exception of the inital configuration completely internet independent.
+ScoutEyeEX is still, with the exception of the initial configuration, completely internet independent.

 ## Cross platform support

-ScoutEyeEX is build ontop of the [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui).
-Now ScoutEyeEX can finally deliver on a truly cross platform FRC scouting expirence.
+ScoutEyeEX is build on top of the [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui).
+Now ScoutEyeEX can finally deliver on a truly cross platform FRC scouting experience.

 ### ScoutEyeEX currently supports

 - Windows 11 and 10
 - Android